 - Insistent Terminology: "Pardon me but I only killed 2,5 millions units on the 3,5 millions I was supposed to".

-- Nazi Protagonist: Rudolf from when he joins the Nazi party.
+- Nazi Protagonist: Rudolf from the point where he joins the Nazi party.

-- Very Loosely Based on a True Story: Subverted.
+- Very Loosely Based on a True Story: Zig-Zagged.
 Merle voluntarily made Lang into a tragic figure but also based the events of the book on Höß's testimony and records of Nurembergs trials.

 - Villainous Breakdown: Rudolf has one when he learns that Himmler killed himself and left him faces alone the responsibility of his actions.